Unit rationale, description and aim

 Assessment Task 3: Project Thesis

 This assessment task consists of a project thesis.
 It requires students to systematically document the project including all software processes involved, specification, design, testing and evaluation reports, and ethical considerations and/or social impacts of this project.
-The purpose of this assessment is to retrospect the journey of this capstone project, report methods and processes involved, and reflect on the gains and pains as well as on job-ready skills.
+The purpose of this assessment is to retrospect the journey of this capstone project, report methods and processes involved, and individually reflect on the gains and pains as well as on job-ready skills.

 Submission Type: Group